 16. Disputes.

-A. Should any disputes arise with respect to this Contract, the Contractor and the State agree to act immediately to resolve such disputes.
-Time is of the essence in the resolution of disputes.
+A. Should any disputes arise with respect to this Contract, the Contractor and the State agree to act immediately to resolve such disputes in good faith.

-B. The Contractor agrees that, the existence of a dispute notwithstanding, it will continue without delay to carry out all of its responsibilities under this Contract that are not affected by the dispute.
-Should the Contractor fail to continue to perform its responsibilities regarding all non-disputed work, without delay, any additional costs incurred by the State or the Contractor as a result of such failure to proceed shall be borne by the Contractor, and the Contractor shall make no claim against the State for such costs.

 C. If the parties are unable to resolve a contract dispute between them after good faith attempts to do so, a dissatisfied party shall submit the dispute to the Commissioner of the Indiana Department of Administration for resolution.
 The dissatisfied party shall give written notice to the Commissioner and the other party.
 The notice shall include: (1) a description of the disputed issues, (2) the efforts made to resolve the dispute, and (3) a proposed resolution.
 The Commissioner shall promptly issue a Notice setting out documents and materials to be submitted to the Commissioner in order to resolve the dispute; the Notice may also afford the parties the opportunity to make presentations and enter into further negotiations.
 Within thirty (30) business days of the conclusion of the final presentations, the Commissioner shall issue a written decision and furnish it to both parties.
 The Commissioner’s decision shall be the final and conclusive administrative decision unless either party serves on the Commissioner and the other party, within ten (10) business days after receipt of the Commissioner’s decision, a written request for reconsideration and modification of the written decision.
 If the Commissioner does not modify the written decision within thirty (30) business days, either party may take such other action helpful to resolving the dispute, including submitting the dispute to an Indiana court of competent jurisdiction.
 If the parties accept the Commissioner’s decision, it may be memorialized as a written Amendment to this Contract if appropriate.